Joe Sánchez: The Opera House

-Sánchez was featured in the documentary "The Opera House" by Susan Froemke which played in selected theaters on January 13, 2018.
+Sánchez was featured in the documentary "The Opera House" by Susan Froemke, which played in selected theaters on January 13, 2018.
 The documentary is about the history of the Metropolitan Opera House in New York City and has nothing to do with his career in law enforcement.
 However, Sánchez who lived in the neighborhood where the opera house was built as a child, discusses what it was like living there and how the families who lived there were forced to move and relocate.

-In 2019, the producers of Steven Spielberg's new version of West Side Story included Sánchez in a special panel where the host and many of the actors asked questions in regard as to how was the actual West Side of New York in the 1950s.
-The host shared the story of Sánchez's life in that section of Manhattan with those who were present in the event which included Mr. Spielberg.
+In 2019, the producers of Steven Spielberg's 2020 version of West Side Story included Sánchez in a special panel where the host and actors asked panel members questions about their experiences in the West Side of New York in the 1950s.
+The host shared the story of Sánchez's life in the West Side.